Knitting: Courses and wales

-Like weaving, knitting is a technique for producing a two-dimensional fabric made from a one-dimensional yarn or thread.
-In weaving, threads are usually straight, running parallel either lengthwise (warp threads) or crosswise (weft threads).
-By contrast, the yarn in knitted fabrics follows a meandering path (a course), forming symmetric loops (also called bights) symmetrically above and below the mean path of the yarn.
-These meandering loops can be easily stretched in different directions giving knit fabrics much more elasticity than woven fabrics.
 Depending on the yarn and knitting pattern, knitted garments can stretch as much as 500%.
 For this reason, knitting was initially developed for garments that must be elastic or stretch in response to the wearer's motions, such as socks and hosiery.
 For comparison, woven garments stretch mainly along one or other of a related pair of directions that lie roughly diagonally between the warp and the weft, while contracting in the other direction of the pair (stretching and contracting with the bias), and are not very elastic, unless they are woven from stretchable material such as spandex.
 Knitted garments are often more form-fitting than woven garments, since their elasticity allows them to contour to the body's outline more closely; by contrast, curvature is introduced into most woven garments only with sewn darts, flares, gussets and gores, the seams of which lower the elasticity of the woven fabric still further.
 Extra curvature can be introduced into knitted garments without seams, as in the heel of a sock; the effect of darts, flares, etc. can be obtained with short rows or by increasing or decreasing the number of stitches.
 Thread used in weaving is usually much finer than the yarn used in knitting, which can give the knitted fabric more bulk and less drape than a woven fabric.

 If they are not secured, the loops of a knitted course will come undone when their yarn is pulled; this is known as ripping out, unravelling knitting, or humorously, frogging (because the knitter will 'rip it', this sounds like a frog croaking: 'rib-bit').
-To secure a stitch, at least one new loop is passed through it.
-Although the new stitch is itself unsecured ("active" or "live"), it secures the stitch(es) suspended from it.
-A sequence of stitches in which each stitch is suspended from the next is called a wale.
-To secure the initial stitches of a knitted fabric, a method for casting on is used; to secure the final stitches in a wale, one uses a method of binding/casting off.
-During knitting, the active stitches are secured mechanically, either from individual hooks (in knitting machines) or from a knitting needle or frame in hand-knitting.